Anil14433/Merge-Conflict1/README.md

-hello
+namasthey
-this is the developer1
+this is the developer2
-we are doing it in windows
+we are doing it in linux
 merging conflict
 github